tlong314/cmgame/README.md

 screenshotBtn: An HTML element (or CSS selector for that element) to be used to capture an in-game screenshot when user clicks.

-toggleSoundBtn: null

-toggleMusicBtn: null

 type - A string describing the type of math game.
-Available options are "graph" (standard 2D Cartesian graph system), "venn" (Venn Diagrams), "graphtheory" (A system of vertices and edges, as presented in Graph Theory), or "none" (no math-specific resources, in case you just want to use this to make a basic game or animation)
+Available options are "graph" (standard 2D Cartesian graph system), "venn" (Venn Diagrams), "graphtheory" (A system of vertices and edges, as presented in Graph Theory), or "none" (no math-specific resources, in case you just want to use this to make a basic game or animation).
+Since this engine is geared toward math games, "graph" is the default.

 images - A plain JS object of images that may need preloading.
 Define these with the key being how you want to access the image later, and the value being the image's source path.
 E.g.,